mcclaren00/ladder-toolbox/README.md

 However with fluxcd installed an looking at the cluster file, changing kubernetes manifest files will be through Git by pushing to the `infra` branch.
 This replaces the `kubectl apply -f <file>` command to apply manifest files to the Kubernetes cluster.

+I'd reccomend using a tool called Lens to get a full picture of the cluster and easier navigation/tracking of different deployments, namespaces, pods, helm releases, etc. Then write different manifest files within the IDE of your choice (be careful to pay attention to different Kustomizations to deploy correctly).

 <br>